JoakimChan/Databaser_Evenemanghantering/documentation/Test.md

 - Expect that the API response body should be in JSON format and the test code should go through

 ### Result
-- All the tests went through and with response body where in JSON format, for example:
+- All the tests went through and with the response body where in JSON format
+>Example:
 ```
  {
         "_id": "662b60f322c849d7abb79192",